kempniu/kodivc/README.md

     sudo apt-get update
     sudo apt-get -y install kodivc

 __NOTE:__ Official _pocketsphinx_ packages for Ubuntu 14.04 and newer are compiled with PulseAudio support enabled and ALSA support disabled.
 However, neither KodiBuntu nor XBMCbuntu use PulseAudio by default.
-To test _kodivc_ with KodiBuntu Helix or XBMCbuntu Gotham, you have to install and start PulseAudio.
+To test _kodivc_ with KodiBuntu or XBMCbuntu Gotham, you have to install and start PulseAudio.
 Here is a quick-and-dirty way to do it (for your own good, __please don't do this on a system installed on a hard disk__):

     sudo rm -f /etc/apt/preferences.d/{libasound2-plugins,pulseaudio}.pref
     sudo apt-get -y install pulseaudio
-    # for KodiBuntu Helix
+    # for KodiBuntu
     DISPLAY=:0 sudo -u kodi pulseaudio &
     # for XBMCbuntu Gotham
     DISPLAY=:0 sudo -u xbmc pulseaudio &

-If you install KodiBuntu Helix / XBMCbuntu Gotham on a hard disk, you'll have to properly configure PulseAudio and then configure Kodi to use PulseAudio as its sound sink (this is outside the scope of this document, but the Kodi wiki has [some useful information](http://kodi.wiki/view/PulseAudio)).
+If you install KodiBuntu / XBMCbuntu Gotham on a hard disk, you'll have to properly configure PulseAudio and then configure Kodi to use PulseAudio as its sound sink (this is outside the scope of this document, but the Kodi wiki has [some useful information](http://kodi.wiki/view/PulseAudio)).

 ### Using Git ###